heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/notes.md

 Yarn 2+ supports zero install, that is, the customer provides a dependency cache with the codebase.
 In this mode, the buildpack does not need to manage a dependency cache.
+Yarn itself is bullish on this mode, so this mode should be well supported.

 ## node_modules caching

-Hypothesis: we don't need this.
-Yarn 1,2, and 3 supports a global cache.
-It is likely that the difference between restoring `node_modules` and rebuilding `node_modules` from a pristine cache is negligible.
-If the buildpack did decide to support this functionality, we'd need to instead restore .pnp.js for apps that use pnp.
+Hypothesis: we shouldn't cache the `node_modules` directly.
+Yarn 1,2, and 3 supports a global cache of dependencies.
+It is likely that the difference between restoring a compiled `node_modules` and rebuilding `node_modules` from a pristine yarn cache is negligible.
+In classic yarn, this can be done with  `yarn install --cache-folder /some/path/cache`, in yarn 2+, the equivalent is `yarn config set enableGlobalCache=true globalFolder=/some/path` then `yarn install`.

 ## build scripts